osg-htc/user-documentation/documentation/PATh/htc_workloads/submitting_workloads/quickstart.md

 ## Job 1: A simple, nonparallel job

-First create a `short.sh` file to use as en executable for our sample job:
+First, using a text editing program (e.g. Nano, Vim), create a file called `short.sh` to use as an executable for our sample job:

 	#!/bin/bash